dtrebilco/glintercept/README.md

 GLIntercept is a OpenGL function call interceptor for Windows that will intercept and log **all** [OpenGL](http://www.opengl.org) calls.

 ##Basic usage##
-Select the version of GLIntercept right for the application being debugged (x86 or x64) - *Note* you select the version of GLIntercept based on if the _application_ is x86 or x64 (64bit) - not if the operating system is 64 bit.
+Select the version of GLIntercept right for the application being debugged (x86 or x64) _**Note**_ you select the version of GLIntercept based on if the _application_ is x86 or x64 (64bit) - not if the operating system is 64 bit.

 Then after installation, simply copy the opengl32.dll and a gliConfig.ini file from the install directory to the executable folder of the application you want to